Avereniect/avereniect.github.io/_posts/2023-04-29-uint8_division_using_avx512.md

 ---
 layout: blog_post
 title: Dividing 8-bit Uints with AVX-512VBMI
+description: Exploring how AVX-512VBMI can be used to perform Granlund-Montgomery division on 8-bit uints, and how a simpler more naive algorithm beats the hardware div instruction by up to ~30x .
 ---

 Torbjorn Granlund and Peter L. Montgomery are the authors behind a paper that is